 Prior to its acquisition by National Grid, KeySpan undertook an Interim Remedial Measure (IRM) to minimize any current impact of the environmental conditions related to the historic use of the site.

-- Early in the project, KeySpan undertook a “cut-and-plug,” capping underground pipes that could act as conduits for the migration of contaminated groundwater or source material.
+• Early in the project, KeySpan undertook a “cut-and-plug,” capping underground pipes that could act as conduits for the migration of contaminated groundwater or source material.

-- In addition to the IRM, National Grid has completed the demolition of the Hortonsphere and its related structures on the property, and the relocation of utilities in the areas where excavation or construction will take place.
+• In addition to the IRM, National Grid has completed the demolition of the Hortonsphere and its related structures on the property, and the relocation of utilities in the areas where excavation or construction will take place.

 Record of Decision:

-- to eliminate or reduce to the extent practicable exposures of persons at or around the site to PAHs and BTEX in soil, groundwater and soil gas vapors;
+• to eliminate or reduce to the extent practicable exposures of persons at or around the site to PAHs and BTEX in soil, groundwater and soil gas vapors;

-- environmental exposures of flora or fauna to PAHs and BTEX in soil, groundwater, soil gas vapors and sediment;
+• environmental exposures of flora or fauna to PAHs and BTEX in soil, groundwater, soil gas vapors and sediment;

-- the release of contaminants from soil into groundwater that may create exceedances of groundwater quality standards; and the release of contaminants from surface soil, subsurface soil, soil gas vapors, groundwater, and sediment into surface water, indoor air, ambient air, sediment, and soil gas vapors through storm water erosion, vaporization, wind borne dust, and groundwater discharge.
+• the release of contaminants from soil into groundwater that may create exceedances of groundwater quality standards; and the release of contaminants from surface soil, subsurface soil, soil gas vapors, groundwater, and sediment into surface water, indoor air, ambient air, sediment, and soil gas vapors through storm water erosion, vaporization, wind borne dust, and groundwater discharge.

 Further, the remediation goals for the site include attaining to the extent practicable:

-- ambient groundwater quality standards and
+• ambient groundwater quality standards and

-- recommended soils cleanup values for surface soils
+• recommended soils cleanup values for surface soils

-- Excavation of visibly tar-contaminated soil to approximately 10 feet below ground surface (bgs).
+• Excavation of visibly tar-contaminated soil to approximately 10 feet below ground surface (bgs).

-- Installation of passive tar collection wells to remove deeper tar that cannot be removed by excavation.
+• Installation of passive tar collection wells to remove deeper tar that cannot be removed by excavation.

-- Evaluation and, if necessary, installation of vapor mitigation systems under existing or new structures constructed on or adjacent to the site to control potential migration of contaminated soil gas into these structures.
+• Evaluation and, if necessary, installation of vapor mitigation systems under existing or new structures constructed on or adjacent to the site to control potential migration of contaminated soil gas into these structures.

-- Covering all vegetated areas with clean soil and all non-vegetated areas with either concrete or a paving system.
+• Covering all vegetated areas with clean soil and all non-vegetated areas with either concrete or a paving system.

-- Development of a site management plan to address residual contamination and any use restrictions.
+• Development of a site management plan to address residual contamination and any use restrictions.

-- Provide certification of the institutional and engineering controls
+• Provide certification of the institutional and engineering controls

-Remedial Action Work Plan:
+Remedial Construction Plan:

 Description of Work:

-- Soil will be excavated and stockpiled under the tent prior to loading into trucks for transport and disposal.
-The truck beds used to transport the soils are lined with a plastic liner and the tops of the trucks covered to prevent leaks or spills in transit.
+• Soil was excavated and stockpiled under the tent prior to loading into trucks for transport and disposal.
+The truck beds used to transport the soils were lined with a plastic liner and the tops of the trucks covered to prevent leaks or spills in transit.
+No spills or leaks were reported during the excavation project.
+Soils excavated from the site were sent offsite for thermal treatment at a permitted disposal facility.

 Other Key Elements: